GadgetRenu

 iPhone depreciation follows a predictable pattern that has held steady across every launch cycle since the iPhone X era.
 Understanding this pattern is the single most valuable piece of information for timing your sale.

-In the first month after a new iPhone announcement, previous-generation models drop approximately 5-8% in resale value.
+In the first month after a new iPhone announcement, previous-generation models drop sharply in resale value.
 This is the sharpest single decline in the depreciation curve.
 It happens because the market suddenly has a flood of trade-ins from early adopters, and buyers who were considering a used phone now have a shiny new option competing for their attention.

 The data is clear across every iPhone generation GadgetRenu has tracked: early sellers get dramatically more money.
-The people who sell their phone within two weeks of deciding to upgrade consistently earn 15-25% more than those who procrastinate for a few months.
+The people who sell their phone within two weeks of deciding to upgrade consistently earn meaningfully more than those who procrastinate for a few months.
 Procrastination is the most expensive habit in the phone resale market.

 Should I Sell My iPhone Now or Wait for iPhone 18?